joblib/loky/docs/API.rst

 There are three ways to temper with the serialization in :mod:`loky`:

 - Using the arguments :code:`job_reducers` and :code:`result_reducers`, it is possible to register custom reducers for the serialization process.
 - Setting the variable :code:`LOKY_PICKLER` to an available and valid serialization module.
 This module must present a valid :code:`Pickler` object.
-Setting the environment variable :code:`LOKY_PICKER=cloudpickle` will force :mod:`loky` to serialize everything with |cloudpickle| instead of just serializing the object detected to be in the :code:`__main__` module.
+Setting the environment variable :code:`LOKY_PICKLER=cloudpickle` will force :mod:`loky` to serialize everything with |cloudpickle| instead of just serializing the object detected to be in the :code:`__main__` module.
 - Finally, it is possible to wrap an unpicklable object using the :code:`loky.wrap_non_picklable_objects` decorator.
 In this case, all other objects are serialized as in the default behavior and the wrapped object is pickled through |cloudpickle|.

 The benefits and drawbacks of each method are highlighted in this example_.